getsentry/sentry-javascript/dev-packages/bundle-analyzer-scenarios/README.md

 This repository contains a set of scenarios to check the SDK against webpack bundle analyzer.

-You can run the scenarios by running `yarn analyze` and selecting the scenario you want to run.
+You can run the scenarios by running `yarn analyze --scenario SCENARIO_NAME`.
+To view all avaliable scenarios, run `yarn analyze --list`.

 If you want to have more granular analysis of modules, you can build the SDK packages with with `preserveModules` set to `true`.
 You can do this via the `SENTRY_BUILD_PRESERVE_MODULES`.